top of page

-Is Walk & Talk therapy right for me?
+Is Walk and Talk therapy right for me?

-Walk & Talk therapy can work really well for most people - regardless of fitness levels or physical challenges.
-The type of walk we would do and the distance we would cover can be adapted to fit your situation and the time of year and weather conditions.
+Walk and Talk therapy can work really well for most people - regardless of fitness levels or physical challenges.
+The type of walk we would do and the distance we would cover can be adapted to fit your situation, the time of year and weather conditions.
 For some, finding a quiet spot to sit and talk might work best.

 Where do you offer Walk & Talk therapy?